-All the vertebrate animals possess skeletons as it helps them in providing support and plays a vital role in protecting both interior organs and its tissues.
+All the vertebrate animals possess skeletons as it helps them in providing support and plays a vital role in protecting both interior organs and their tissues.
 The Birds skeletal system resembles that of other animals but it is too light weighed, which is required by them to fly while having necessary body support.

-Birds are creatures gifted with flying ability and their body structure also made up so.
-Even though avian skull and limb structure resemble human system, their skeletal systems are different.
+Birds are creatures gifted with the flying ability and their body structure also made up so.
+Even though the avian skull and limb structure resemble human system, their skeletal systems are different.
 Avian skeletal systems have modified according to their usage.

 As compared to mammals, the skeletal system of birds is light weighted.
 But they are sufficiently strong to overcome the stresses they face during flight and landing.
 Also, the numbers of bones are far lesser than reptiles and mammals.

 Bones of birds are hollow which makes them light-weighted while internal struts or cross walls make them strong.
 But penguin-like birds have solid bones, hence, they can’t fly.
 Hollow bones contain air spaces in them.
-These allow more oxygen absorption and provide extra energy needed for flight.
+These allow more oxygen absorption and provide the extra energy needed for flight.
 Numerous bones fused together to reduce the count and make the bird’s skeleton rigid.
 Breastbone (keel-shaped sternum) its large surface area provides the attachment for muscles for flight.
 Breast bones are fused collarbones (furcula or wishbone).

 Here are some unique features of Birds – Skeletal System.